-INSIDE : Learn how to create a Rental friendly Stacked Herb Garden.
+INSIDE : Learn how to create a DIY Stacked Herb Garden Planter.
 It’s perfect for a small patio, an apartment balcony or having fresh herbs nearby your back door.

 If you know me at all, you know I love plants… LOVE plants.
 So to say, I am excited to share today’s post would be an understatement.
 Most of you know, we moved across the country roughly nine months ago and into the cutest little rental house.
 When living in a rental, sometimes you do not have the freedom to till up your yard and transform it into a lovely raised vegetable garden.

 If you liked this plant related post, you will definitely like my easy checklist to help Keep Your Plants Alive?
 Sign up for my newsletter to get your FREE copy today and access to my how-to care for plants ebook coming soon!

 Also many times, if you are renting an apartment there may not even be a backyard or much outdoor space.
 So, today I am sharing how I partnered with my local plant nursery, Prairie Gardens and created this simple Stackable Herb Garden!

 This post may contain affiliate links.
 See full disclosure here.

 What supplies do you need to create a stacked herb garden with pots?

 I’m giving you fair warning now.
 This post is picture heavy because 1.
 I love plants and 2.
 I would move into this plant nursery if they let me – it’s so good.
 I teamed up with Prairie Gardens, my local Champaign, IL plant shop and it was a match made in green heaven.

 How do you make a stackable herb garden with terra cotta pots?

 The first step to creating a stacked herb garden is selecting the appropriate sized pots.
 I played around with various sized pots to find just the perfect ones.
 The exact sizes depend on how large you want and what your local nursery has available.
 As you can see, Prairie Gardens has quite a nice terra cotta selection.